Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

 `-r` flag with the correct bucket and the KEY environment variables are always needed when running `restic` commands.

-For more information see the [Restic documentation](https://restic.readthedocs.io/en/stable/index.html)
+For more information, see the [Restic documentation](https://restic.readthedocs.io/en/stable/index.html)

 ## Raw HTTP request